kev-fung/Flowrate-Data-Explorer/README.md

 ### Package: Spark DEA (Data Exploration Analysis)

 The project is split into two concurrent objectives for investigating oilfield scaling in oilwells given large quantitites of oilwell data.
-- Develop Python Package to organise, explore, and model provided data in Spark SQL DataFrames to simplify and reuse Spark DataFrame manipulations and modelling.
+The first is to develop Python Package to organise, explore, and model provided data in Spark SQL DataFrames to simplify and reuse Spark DataFrame manipulations and modelling.
-- Utilise Package in an Azure Databricks Notebook Environment to investigate the problem with classified data residing in the DataLake.
+The second is to use the package in an Azure Databricks Notebook Environment to investigate the problem with classified data residing in the DataLake.

-The repository contains (To be updated):
+This repository contains (To be updated):
 1. Spark Data Modules
 2. Spark Data Tests
 3. Example Workflow Notebook